mfransham/mfransham.github.io-website-source/content/online-R-resources/_index.md

 [R packages for meta-analysis](https://cran.r-project.org/view=MetaAnalysis): an overview of the R packages available for meta-analysis

+No R, but there are some useful resources on the companion site to Borenstein *et al* (2021, 2nd edn) [Introduction to Meta-Analysis](https://introduction-to-meta-analysis.com/)

 ### Missing data methods

 [Flexible Imputation of Missing Data](https://stefvanbuuren.name/fimd/) by Stef van Buuren